ETS2 GuideRoute notesETS2 Guide

 Documents\Euro Truck Simulator 2\live_streams.sii

-For American Truck Simulator:
+For American Truck Simulator, the equivalent file is:

 Documents\American Truck Simulator\live_streams.sii